zetanote/zetanote-docs/docs/guide/zeta-api/main-api/insert.md

 # Insert

-Insert elements at the current position of the code cell.
+Insert elements at the current position of the executable block (e.g. code cell).

 ## Signature